22 Recursion and fixed points

 #> [1] 720

-When the recursive call is in tail position (nothing happens after it), a smart compiler can reuse the current frame instead of allocating a new one.
-This is tail-call optimization (TCO), and it converts O(n) stack usage to O(1).
-Scheme guarantees TCO.
+When the recursive call sits in tail position (nothing happens after it), a smart compiler can reuse the current frame instead of allocating a new one, converting O(n) stack usage to O(1).
+This is tail-call optimization (TCO), and Scheme guarantees it.
 Haskell effectively provides it.
-R does not. factorial_tail(10000) will still overflow the stack, even though the function is logically equivalent to a loop.
+R does not.
+So factorial_tail(10000) will still overflow the stack, even though the function is logically a loop in disguise.

 fib_tail <- function(n, a = 0, b = 1) {